jamesrbowles/deckr/README.md

 # Deckr App

-This is a task app that focuses on priority.
+This is a task app that focuses on priority built with React.
 As the user adds a task it gets added to the forefront of a deck of previously added tasks.

 ## Functionality